fredwu/fredwu.me-v3/src/pages/blog/2013-06-29-the-future-of-computing-the-future-of-computer.md

 >
 > As more and more new programming languages, techniques and frameworks pop up, software development related technologies are progressing whilst seeking for balance.
 >
-> So, how does “the most balanced from the past” become “the most balanced right now”?
-Think about how pendulum clock swings and in the past how technologies have emerged - you could then predict roughly what would constitute “the most balanced in the future”.
+> So, how does "the most balanced from the past" become "the most balanced right now"?
+Think about how pendulum clock swings and in the past how technologies have emerged - you could then predict roughly what would constitute "the most balanced in the future".
 >
-> Use “centralised computing vs distributed computing” as an example, in the past there was usually only one centralised mainframe computer, later on to increase the processing capability commodity server farms were utilised, and now we are moving towards cloud computing.
+> Use "centralised computing vs distributed computing" as an example, in the past there was usually only one centralised mainframe computer, later on to increase the processing capability commodity server farms were utilised, and now we are moving towards cloud computing.
 >
 > There is no point to look at a particular past event.
 If you wanted to predict a technology in the future, knowing what has contributed to the balance of a past technology’s rise and fall is going to help.
 >